 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-An equipment loss arising on de-recognition of the asset calculated as the difference between the net disposal proceeds and the carrying amount of the asset is derecognised.
+Any gain or loss arising on de-recognised of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit and loss when the asset is derecognised.